jayaraaj/aws-demo/content/46_functional_assurance/2_build_execute.md

 #### PIPELINE CREATION AND EXECUTION

+{{% notice note %}}
+Please complete the Module 2: Post-Build QA before commencing with this module.
+This will ensure you have deployed the build on the server successfully before executing the Functional test suits during this module.
+{{% /notice %}}

 Execute the cloud formation template from Cloud9 to automatically create the Functional Assurance pipeline.

 ```bash text